gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy took one more step.
 The musk ox pawed the ground.
 She could smell the animal's moist breath.
-See the tangles in her thick, dark coat seemed a match for the dents and scrapes on the bot riding her.
+The tangles in her thick, dark coat seemed a match for the dents and scrapes on the bot riding her.

 On impulse she reached out slowly, palm up.